 Where did these songs come from?
 Well, after working in the Nashville

 songwriting business for fourteen years, I took a sabbatical from 1998-2001.
-I'd grown tired of
+I had grown stale and

 During the winter months of 2001, I began to write again.
 I was only willing